GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (97) .md

 **Casting Time**: 9 actions

 **Effect**: You touch a creature and attempt to free it from a mind influencing effect.
-This functions as a counterspell check with a vouple of exceptions.
+This functions as a counterspell check with a couple of exceptions.
 * You have disadvantage on the check unless it was caused by a spell you know.
 * If the caster of that effect can perceive the afflicted creature, it has advantage on its check.
 * You gain a bonus equal to the the tier of the spell.